PlasmaPy/PlasmaPy/docs/glossary.rst

    lite-function
    lite-functions

+      ..
+A lightweight version of an existing `plasmapy` function, usually from `plasmapy.formulary`.
+These functions are intended for computational use where speed matters more than anything else, and include no safeguards.

       A lite weight version of an existing `plasmapy` function, typically a formulary function.
 These functions are intended for computational use where speed matters more than anything else, and